-Prunus mume (plum blossom) is a species of plum tree that produces strikingly beautiful and fragrant flowers right at the end of the winter season.
+Prunus mume (plum blossom) is a species of plum tree that produces stunning and fragrant flowers right at the end of the winter season.
 For this reason, they have deep roots worldwide, but especially in eastern Asia, as a symbol of hope and resilience.
-This guide will cover everything you need to know about Plum Blossom meaning and their cultural significance today.
+This guide will cover everything you need to know about Plum Blossom’s meaning and its cultural significance today.

-- Common Plum Blossom Flower Colors and Their Meaning and Symbolism
+- Common Plum Blossom Flower Colors and Their Symbolism

 - The Flower of January